top of page

 This report maps the gaps between expert and public understanding of food and farming in the U.S. after the presentation of both the untranslated expert story and the public understanding of farming.

-Project Works Produced by FrameWorks
+Produced by FrameWorks

 The Landscape of Public Thinking About Farming: Mapping the Gaps between Expert and Public Understanding (2019)